 - Fill up containers of water from your tap.
 You can use gallons, pots and pans, bottles and anything you can find.
 If you want, you can also boil the tap water before storing it.

 - Keep paper plates and plastic ware on hand.
 At some point, we will get tired of washing dishes!! 😂

 - Some of the items on this list may not be available in our local grocery stores or box stores.
-I suggest getting them ASAP from online stores like Amazon, Vitacost, ThriveMarket, etc. Get them soon just in case there might be restrictions imposed on delivery options in the near future.
+You can easily buy them from online stores like like Amazon, Vitacost, ThriveMarket, etc.

 - In all the confusion, it’s easy to forget your seasoning and spices collection.
 You can have all the food in the world, but, what use is it if you can’t season it, am I right? 😂